Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Experiments and Results

 \subsection{Evaluation on SpatialMed}

-Table~\ref{tab:med_vlm_grouped} presents evaluation across multiple model categories, including 2D models (with/without medical pretraining) and 3D models.
-Results use the aforementioned metrics.
-For models that lack the capability to produce numerical outputs, the corresponding results are reported as NaN.
+Table~\ref{tab:med_vlm_grouped} presents evaluation by aforementioned metrics across multiple model categories, including 2D models (with/without medical pretraining), and Table~\ref{tab:med_vlm_3d} illustrates the results of 3D models.
+Models cannot produce numerical outputs; the corresponding results are reported as NaN.